The cosmological Mass Varying Neutrino model in the late universe: The general description of the MaVaN model

-here $N_F$ is a number of neutrinos flavors, which we considered $N_F=3$ in our calculations; the dimensionless variable $\overline{\phi} = g\beta\phi$~\citep{Chitov:2009ph}.

-The total thermodynamic potential of the coupled fermionic and scalar fields can be found in the saddle-point approximation, minimizing the path integral, Eq.~(\ref{eq:Grassmann_field}).
+here $N_F$ is a number of neutrino flavors (we take $N_F=3$); $\overline{\phi} = g\beta\phi$~\citep{Chitov:2009ph} is a dimensionless scalar variable.
+This potential can be found in the saddle-point approximation, minimizing the path integral, Eq.~(\ref{eq:Grassmann_field}).
 The saddle-point approximation coincides with the minimum condition of the total thermodynamic potential at equilibrium for the fixed temperature and the chemical potential values at the critical point $a_{cr}$